 The Dallas Chapter

-We invite you join the Dallas chapter and increase your involvement in international affairs.
+If you are interested in international affairs, we invite you join the Dallas chapter and get involved.
 Becoming a member is easy at http://www.unausa.org/membership/join-una-usa.
 Please indicate that you wish to be a part of the Dallas Chapter.

 Thanks for your interest and I look forward to meeting you at one of our events soon!